781flyingdutchman/background_downloader/README.md

 By default, the downloader uses a modified version of the [localstore](https://pub.dev/packages/localstore) package to store the `TaskRecord` and other objects.
 To use a different persistent storage solution, create a class that implements the [PersistentStorage](https://pub.dev/documentation/background_downloader/latest/background_downloader/PersistentStorage-class.html) interface, and initialize the downloader by calling `FileDownloader(persistentStorage: yourStorageClass())` as the first use of the `FileDownloader`.

+As an alternative to LocalStore, use `SQLitePersistentStorage` and see the [migration document](https://github.com/781flyingdutchman/background_downloader/blob/main/MIGRATION.md) to understand how it can migrate files from Localstore and the Flutter Downloader package.

 ## Notifications